In this post, I’ll explore 11 essential SEO settings every new blog should consider. This is your intro to WordPress blog SEO!

 This is probably the most important of all essential SEO settings for WordPress.

-2. Write good content
+3. Write good content and write often

-I think this is an absolutely crucial SEO tactic.
+Granted, this might not sound that intuitive when talking about essential SEO settings, but we think this is an absolutely crucial SEO tactic.
 Good content alone is not enough to propel your site to the top of Google, but goes a long-long way.
 Google has become pretty good at determining what constitutes good content.

 If you’re writing about “motorcycling helmet cleaners” you’ll probably want to put that phrase in your article a couple of times, but don’t overdo it.
-Just because you have your key phrase 8 times in a paragraph won’t do anything to budge your ranking – on the contrary, it may send you further down.
+Just because you have your key phrase eight times in a paragraph won’t do anything to budge your ranking – on the contrary, it may send you further down.

 Write naturally, but be smart.
 If you have a good opportunity to drop in a keyword or two do so, but don’t go overboard.
 It might be an essential SEO setting, but too much of it and you’ve done more harm than good.